choria-legacy/stream-replicator/README.md

 First time it connects it attempts to replicate all messages, as the subscription is Durable it will from then on continue where it left off.

+## Status

+This is a pretty new project and not yet used in production, use with caution and I'd love any feedback you might have

 ## Configuration

 A single configuration file can be used to configure multiple instances of the replicator.

 You'll run one or more processes per replicated topic but not 1 process for multiple topics - unless you use wildcards.